italicize/italicize.github.io/word_template.md

     Dim strSpecLow As String, lngSpec As Long, dblSpec As Double Dim arrStyles() As String, lngStyles As Long, strStyle As String Dim arrDefaultStyleGallery() As String
-    Dim arrList() As String, strList As String, lngList As Long Dim lngLevel As Long, lngLevels As Long
+    Dim arrList() As Variant, strList As String, lngList As Long Dim lngLevel As Long, lngLevels As Long
     Dim objListTemplate As ListTemplate